Posthuman (JK Flesh album): Background and composition

 Broadrick later regretted the metal fusion on the record.
 In a 2018 interview he said "I submitted a lot of post-dubstep, techno, and peripheral sounds to the guy at the label and he was like, ‘God, this shit’s great!
 But imagine if you put some of your Godflesh guitar and vocals in there.’
-In retrospect, I wish I just left the stuff minimal."
+In retrospect, I wish I had just left the stuff minimal."
 He aimed to rectify this with the next release, Nothing Is Free.

 Critical reception

 Posthuman received favorable reviews.
 Brian Howe of Pitchfork appreciated the album's brutality and weight, writing, "Posthuman might not fully win back the crowd that Broadrick alienated with dreamy Jesu, but you can't deny that at least he's back to trying to blacken your eyes rather than put stars in them."
 Writing for The Quietus, Joe Kennedy praised the album's bleakness and surprisingly subtle employment of certain sounds.
 Pieter J. Macmillan of Drowned in Sound wrote, "If you’ve got a gap in your record collection for a record with the bite and bile of Godflesh and the swing and swagger of dubstep then Posthuman is just the thing to fill it."
-In a more lukewarm review, Ross Watson off The Skinny wrote, "Cold and detached, dark and demented, Posthuman is an unapologetically difficult listen.
+In a more lukewarm review, Ross Watson of The Skinny wrote, "Cold and detached, dark and demented, Posthuman is an unapologetically difficult listen.
 With its detached atmosphere and heavy basslines, it has its middle finger pointed firmly in the direction of the post-dubstep crowd, and will come as a welcome curio for fans of this most cultivated figure of underground music."